RickyGoacher/react-speculation-rules/readme.md

 - Specify the rules for pre-fetching and pre-rendering resources and pages using the speculation rules API.

+- This component generates a `<script>` tag with speculation rules, so it's recommended to place the component towards the bottom of the page.

 ## How to use

 ### Install